-The Vanderbilt University Police Department administers the VandyRide escort system at Vanderbilt University.
-The VandyRide escort system provides vehicular escorts to designated locations on campus.
-The service consists of vans that operate from 6:00 p.m. to 3:30 a.m.
+The VandyRide system provides a nighttime shuttle bus service during the academic year to designated locations on campus.
+The service consists of vans that operate from 6:00 p.m. to 1:00 a.m.
+Stop locations are chosen based on location, the accessibility of a secure waiting area, and student input, with signs identifying each stop.
 GPS technology allows students to track VandyRide on their route via computer or mobile phone using the VandySafe app, setting up text message alerts to let them know when a van will be arriving at their stop.
-Please visit vanderbilt.edu/movevu/commuter-options to download the app.
+Please visit vanderbilt.apparmor.com/clients/vanderbilt.edu to download the app.